Music Director - John Charles (J.-C.) Coolen

 Anita Crump first rang bells as a teenager in Kitchener.
 She has been a member of the Bells of St. Matthew's at St. Matthew's United Church in Richmond Hill since 2006, the Bronze Foundation since 2007, and started with the Thornhill Ringers in 2013.
 Now say she has played bells in Alaska, Calgary, and the United Kingdom.
 When she's not ringing bells, Anita is an Instructional Designer.
 Her ambition is to start ringing handbell solos and pass skills to her daughter.

 David Keith is one of the directors of The Bells of St. Andrew's at St. Andrew's Presbyterian Church in Scarborough, and a charter member of The Bronze Foundation.
 David began ringing in 1992 and is an accomplished solo and small ensemble ringer, and has mentored many bell ringers by teaching workshops at Handbell Festivals in Ontario and beyond.
 David plays trumpet with the Toronto Argonotes.
-David enjoys spending his spare time with his family and their dog Max.
+David enjoys spending his spare time with his family.

 Lisa Kyriakides is an experienced soloist, educator, musical director and conductor.
 She is the director of Aurora United Church's Faith-A-Peal and Bellissimo Handbell choirs and a member of the EmBellished Handbell quartet.
 Lisa is also an accomplished Soprano and has performed in operas and musicals including most recently as Miss Hannigan in Annie.
 Lisa taught music in the school systems in Toronto and York Region for 12 years and has conducted countless choirs.
 She is the conductor of the Ballantrae Adult Community Choir and was the Voice and Choir Adjudicator at the Sunderland Music Festival in 2014.
 Lisa lives in Newmarket with her husband Bob and her two lovely daughters, Elizabeth and Victoria.